 Many people do not realise that dental disease is very common in dogs, particularly gum disease.
 Breed, age and individual tendencies are factors which affect the speed at which dental disease can develop.
 Dental care should therefore be part of your daily routine and will help to ensure that your dog lives a happy and healthy life.
 Ignoring the need for dental care could result in your dog’s health suffering and ultimately reduce his life.
 Below are some tips to follow to avoid your dog developing dental problems.

-You can also visit the how to clean your dog's teeth page for a helpful video from our Veterinary Director, Chris Laurence.
+You can also visit the how to clean your dog's teeth page for a helpful video.

 - Toothbrushing, when done regularly, is the most effective way of removing plaque from your dog’s teeth and keeping the gums healthy.
 It will also prevent bad breath.
 See 'how to clean your dog's teeth' for a video demonstrating this.
 Daily toothbrushing should start right away to prevent gum disease and tartar developing.
 With patience and time, your dog or puppy will soon learn to accept this as part of his daily routine.